Skip to main content

 Protocol

-Another crucial component of data communication is the protocol, which serves as a set of rules and guidelines that dictate how data should be transmitted and received.
+Another crucial data communication component is the protocol, which sets rules and guidelines that dictate how data should be transmitted and received.

 Protocols help to standardize communication processes, ensuring compatibility between different systems and devices.

-By following a specific protocol, data can be sent and received accurately and efficiently, making communication more reliable and secure.
+A specific protocol can send and receive data accurately and efficiently, making communication more reliable and secure.

 Sender